JonathanWilbur/mueller-report/volume1.md

 was interested in business opportunities in Russia.
 528 In Podobnyy's words, Page "got hooked on Gazprom thinking that if they have a project, he could... rise up.
 Maybe he can .... \[I\]t's obvious that he wants to earn lots of money."
-529 Podobnyy said that he had led Page on by "feed\[ing\] him empty promises " that Podobnyy would use his Russian business connections to help Page.
+529 Podobnyy said that he had led Page on by "feed\[ing\] him empty promises" that Podobnyy would use his Russian business connections to help Page.
 530 Podobnyy told the other intelligence officer that his method of recruiting foreign sources was to promise them favors and then discard them once he obtained relevant information from them.
 531